jsinger67/parol/book/src/SemanticActions.md

 the semantic actions are typed and they are generated for the *non-terminals of your input grammar* instead of for *productions of the [expanded grammar](AstGeneration.html#the-expanded-grammar)*.

-You therefore don't have to mess around with `ParseTreeStackEntry` and `ParseTreeType` although you still encounter items of type `Token`.
+You therefore don't have to mess around with `ParseTreeType` although you still encounter items of type `Token`.
 Also the expanded version of your grammar is much less of interest for you.

 `parol`'s great merit is that it can generate an adapter layer automatically that provides the conversion to typed grammar items.
 Indeed I carved out some simple rules that can be applied